 Originally published in TEACH Magazine, November/December 2019 Issue

 At Chapelwood Elementary in Indianapolis, Amanda Moore has turned to “gamification” to motivate her fourth-grade students.

-Grammatically, it’s an awful-sounding word: Gamification, or as a verb, to “gamify” the classroom.
+Grammatically, it’s an awful-sounding word: gamification, or as a verb, to “gamify” the classroom.
 Teachers, however, have found a powerful tool here.
 By leveraging technology and introducing video-game style interactions, some say they are able to grab kids’ attention and drive a higher level of enthusiasm.

 At Michael E. Smith Middle School in South Hadley, MA, digital literacy and computer science teacher Lisa Manzi uses the Kahoot platform to help turn learning into points-driven fun.
-“They love it; they beg to play,” she said.
+“They love it; they beg to play,” she says.
 “If I were to do just a straight-up review of concepts they would groan, but when you play it as a game, the level of energy is high.
 It’s fun and loud.
 There is cheering.”

 What is Gamification?

 Gamification asks teachers to incorporate an element of play into their repertoire, usually the kind of digitally-driven play that students experience in the world of video gaming.